chexxor/purescript-documentation-discussion/01-Sources-and-Interpretation/For-Alex/Wallowing in Despair.md

 > Elm is good.
 Outside the Haskell tradition, F# seems good and ReasonML seems promising.
 But, when it comes to the more purely Haskellish languages, the motto ["avoid success at all costs"](https://www.reddit.com/r/haskell/comments/39qx15/is_this_the_right_way_to_understand_haskells/) has been achieved.

-- Those that follow Haskell tend to follow its moto, "avoid success at all costs," which the author seems to interpret (via implication) "avoid mainstream usage at all costs."
+- Those that follow Haskell tend to follow its motto, "avoid success at all costs," which the author seems to interpret (via implication) as "avoid mainstream usage at all costs."

 ### Comment